 9:15am…We come to a stop on a bend just above Meldahl.
 Unless the main 1,200-foot chamber happens to open today, we are expecting an 18-hour wait.
 It will not open today.
 It's raining now and the crew is busy cleaning the inside of the boat.
 I learn a new word today.
 While looking over the bulletin board again I notice a "sooging schedule."
 That is what they call washing and cleaning any part of the vessel.
 Nobody seems to know where the word sooging come from, but they all know what it means.
 I have always had an interest in the origin of words and phrases, so I intend to research this one when I get back home.

 4:00pm...We are still waiting above the lock.
 I have drunk too much coffee, have finished reading my book, have taken a nap, and am now scrounging through a crew magazine pile.
 I'm not a fan of Hot Rod or Hustler but did find an issue of Workboat that looks fairly interesting.
 I look out and discover that while I was napping the boat has moved across the river and closer to the lock.
 We are now tied off to two other tows, all waiting.
-It looks like a city of barges out there (photo at right).
+It looks like a city of barges out there (photo).
 Occasionally we pull away to let a tow out.
 All the while additional tows are joining our fleet.
 On a day like this I envy the crew as they always have things to do.
 As I stroll aimlessly around the vessel I see crew working on machinery and painting the smokestacks.
 This scene reminds me of Tom Sawyer getting another boy to paint the fence.
 I would gladly paint the stacks if offered a brush.
 On second thought, it's pretty darn hot out here.
 I think I'll get a glass of iced tea and read an old issue of Mechanics Illustrated.

 9:pm…Still waiting our turn to lock through.
 The evening has rewarded us with another beautiful sunset.
 I'm watching it from the pilothouse while chatting with Captain Mize.
 We discuss passing the "gauntlet" tomorrow.
 That will be Cincinnati on a Sunday afternoon.
 I've been there.
-Pushing a tow amongst all the recreational boats can be nerve wracking.
+Pushing a tow among all the recreational boats can be nerve wracking.
 They have as much right to be there as we, but hope they will use common sense and keep clear of us.
 I tell him of the time my anchor broke loose on my houseboat and drifted into the channel while sleeping.
 I woke to blasting horns and blinding lights as a towboat was trying to signal me, while attempting to stop and steer clear of me.
 I was able to get out of the way and learned a valuable lesson about the importance of proper anchorage.

 7:00am…We are finally locking through after 22 hours.
 As we approach the lock I can see cranes in use and repair work being done in the main chamber.
 It doesn't appear to be anywhere near ready.
 Emergency gates are dropped into slots located along the walls.
 These are in place to keep the water out of the lock when the movable gates are open, while work is being done.
 Our first cut of the barges is in the lock and we are waiting for it to be pulled through.